Convex-Dev/design/cad/033_log/README.md

 ## Overview

-Convex provides an event log for on-chain events
+Convex provides a vaerifiable event log for on-chain events.

 The log is designed for events that may be consumed / observed by external observers interested in meaningful events in the CVM state.
 Typical use cases include:
 - Detecting transactions that represent transfers of assets to / from a specific account
 - Notifying observers of availability of smart contracts, e.g. opening of an auction
+- Alerting external observers to situations that may require action

 ## Specification